Towns & Places:

 On June 3, 1861, the name of Dorn County was changed and became the counties of Neosho and Labette.

-During the Civil War, Neosho County did her full part in furnishing soldiers for the front.
-She also had considerable trouble of her own with border raids and depredations of various sorts.
-The Osage Indians, who were being taught farming, met with so much discouragement, including guerilla attacks that destroyed their crops and newly built houses by raiders who also drove off their livestock.
+During the Civil War, Neosho County played its full part in furnishing soldiers for the front.
+However, she also had considerable trouble of her own with border raids and depredations of various sorts.
+The Osage Indians, who were being taught farming, faced much discouragement, including guerilla attacks that destroyed their crops and newly built houses by raiders who also drove off their livestock.
 Most of the Osage people supported the Union cause during the Civil War.

 The Osage tribe ceded their land in the Canville Treaty in 1865.
 Afterward, the settlers supposed that the “Osage Ceded Lands” were opened to settlement, and 144 people made claims with this understanding.
 This complication in land titles would create a great deal of trouble in the next few years.